Blinue/Magpie/docs/FAQ_EN.md

 ## "Initialization failed" when launching

 Please first check the [System Requirements](https://github.com/Blinue/Magpie/blob/master/README_EN.md#System-Requirements), and then try fixing/updating the dotnet and MSVC runtime libraries.
-Please submit an issue if the procedures above didn't work.
+Please submit an issue if the fixes above don't work.

 ## Duplicate-monitoring

 When displaying performance monitor like RTSS (Rivatuner Statistics Server), there might be 2 OSD layers displayed with Magpie scaling.
-This is caused by d3d, the way to capture the screen since v0.7.0.
+This is caused by d3d, the screen capture method since v0.7.0.
 It will be captured by RTSS as well.
-You can solve the problem by adding it to the blacklist.
+You can fix this issue by adding it to the blacklist.

 ## Error occurs when using Graphics Capture

-It is a rare bug after v0.8, especially under Win10 v2004 or newer systems.
+This is a rare bug after v0.8, especially under Win10 v2004 or newer systems.
 Please notify the developers if you encounter this bug.

 ## The hot keys don't work, but `Scale after 5s` works.